Tyrian-Misfits/website/content/docs/wvw/builds/basics.md

 # The Basics

 The core party composition is a support firebrand (primarily for stability), a scrapper (for healing), and a scourge (for condi damage, shields, and boon rips).
-The remaining two slots is where we can get creative.
+The remaining two slots are where we can get creative.

 At its most simplistic, builds are described in terms of role (DPS vs. support) and position (frontline vs. backline).